History of the Roman Empire: Rebellion of Eugenius (392–394)

-395–423: Arcadius and Honorius
+Arcadius and Honorius (395–423)

 Arcadius became ruler in the East, with his capital in Constantinople, and Honorius became ruler in the West, with his capital in Milan and later Ravenna.
 The Roman state would continue to have two different emperors with different seats of power throughout the 5th century, though the eastern Romans considered themselves to be the only ones who were fully Roman.
 Latin was used in official writings as much as, if not more than, Greek and the two halves were nominally, culturally and historically, if not politically, the same state.
 Arcadius died in 408, having already elevated his infant son Theodosius II to augustus in 402.
 Theodosius II reigned for more than forty years.

 Theodosius had two sons and a daughter, Pulcheria, from his first wife, Aelia Flacilla.
 His daughter and wife had died in 385.
 By his second wife, Galla, the daughter of Valentinian the Great, he had a daughter, Galla Placidia; his son Gratian did not survive infancy.
 Galla Placidia, having grown up at Constantinople, married first Athaulf, king of the Visigoths, and then the future Constantius III.
 Both her husbands died not long after the marriages, and Constantius III, who succeeded Honorius as augustus, reigned for less than a year.
 Galla Placidia and Constantius had two children: the future Valentinian III, who became augustus in the western empire, and Justa Grata Honoria.

 On the death of Honorius, the official Joannes seized power in Italy and Thedosius II appointed Valentinian III his caesar and dispatched him to the western empire with an army, which deposed Joannes and whose commander elevated Valentinian to augustus on the first anniversary of his appointment as caesar.
 His mother the augusta Galla Placidia was regent during his youth.
 Valentinian III married Theodosius II's daughter Licinia Eudoxia and reigned for three decades until his murder by the rebel augustus Petronius Maximus and his caesar Palladius, who forced Valentinian's wife Licinia and daughter Placidia to marry them.

 On the death of Theodosius II, the military officer Marcian was acclaimed Valentinian III's co-augustus and married the late emperor's elder sister, the augusta Pulcheria.
 Marcian was the last of the Theodosians to rule in the east, and only connected to them by marriage to the augusta.
 When Pulcheria died in 453 and Marcian died in 457, ending the Theodosian line, the court at Constantinople selected the general Leo I as his successor as augustus, beginning the reign of the Leonid dynasty.